Clovel/ts-turborepo-monorepo-boilerplate/README.md

-# Turborepo starter
+# Turborepo monorepo boilerplate

-This is an official Yarn v1 starter turborepo.
+This is an modified Yarn v1 starter turborepo.

 ## What's inside?